 Work to Be Included: It is not necessary for your portfolio to include every creative project that you have completed.
 Submit examples of projects, coursework or independent creative work that showcases your abilities and promise specific to this program.
 Your portfolio may include examples of work that you have personally completed in courses, working in a professional office, or on your own.
 These might include drawings, photographs, sculpture, handcrafted items, written essays etc. If any project, drawing, or model has been produced in a group, or if the design was produced in a professional setting, each project must be labeled, clearly stating what was produced by the applicant and naming the other contributors.

-Submission: The portfolio can be emailed to Gradadm@PhilaU.edu or sent on a clearly marked CD or USB formatted as an 8.5” x 11” pdf document.
-You also have the option of scheduling a visit through the graduate admissions and presenting your portfolio in person.
+Submission: The portfolio PDF should be emailed to Gradadm@PhilaU.edu.
+You also have the option of scheduling a visit through the graduate admissions and presenting your digital portfolio in person.

 To request more information fill out our form.